The Lapwai Mission Site

 The Mission on the Clearwater River

-In the summer of 1838, Henry Spalding and his wife moved their mission complex and home to its present location, where it would remain until 1848 when they fled Nez Perce country in the aftermath of the murders of Marcus and Narcissa Whitman in Walla Walla.
+In the summer of 1838, Henry Spalding and his wife moved their mission complex and home again, where they would remain until 1847 when they fled Nez Perce country in the aftermath of the murders of Marcus and Narcissa Whitman in Walla Walla.